razdoburdin/TG_3D/readme.md

 ###Non-numerical parameters (configs/link_keys.conf)
 + Choosing of the background flow:
 BACKGROUND={homogeneous, polytropic, isothermal}
-+ Choosing of the metric type (now only one type is avaliable) METRIC=3D
++ Choosing of the metric type (now only one type is available) METRIC=3D
 + Choosing of the boundary conditions:
 BOUNDARY={first, second, periodic}